zce/velite/docs/guide/velite-shemas.md

-# Field Schemas
+# Velite Schemas

 To use Zod in Velite, import the `z` utility from `'velite'`.
 This is a re-export of the Zod library, and it supports all of the features of Zod.
-See [Zod’s Docs](https://zod.dev) for complete documentation on how Zod works and what features are available.
+See [Zod's Docs](https://zod.dev) for complete documentation on how Zod works and what features are available.

 ```js
 import { z } from 'velite'